Donald Trump Doesn't Like To Read, Prefers Graphs And Charts, New Report Claims

 Over the years, President Donald Trump has publicly critiqued a slew of books about him.
 Some authors he has criticized, and a few he has praised.
 Usually, President Trump takes to Twitter to either promote a book written by an ally of his, or to slam a book written by someone he considers an adversary.
-In September this year, referencing journalist Bob Woodward’s bestseller Fear: Trump in the White House, the president proposed via Twitter that politicians should change libel laws.
+In September, referencing journalist Bob Woodward’s bestseller, Fear: Trump in the White House, the president proposed via Twitter that politicians should change libel laws.

-Conversely, Trump tweeted praise for longtime friend Jeanine Pirro’s Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy, calling the book “fantastic,” and urging his supporters and followers to buy it.
+Conversely, Trump tweeted praise for longtime friend Jeanine Pirro’s book, Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy, calling the book “fantastic,” and urging his supporters and followers to buy it.
 While it is safe to assume that Trump’s endorsements are likely to cause a spike in book sales, a new report suggests that the American public should not take the president’s word.
-According to the New York Times, which interviewed a number of individuals close to the president, Donald Trump is not a exactly voracious reader.
+According to the New York Times, which interviewed a number of individuals close to the president, Donald Trump is not exactly a voracious reader.

 “He doesn’t read at all.
 I’m not overstating things here.
 He lacks the patience, curiosity and self-awareness to be a good reader, and that’s why aides and advisers know the best way to communicate complex thoughts to him is with pictures and charts, or simply verbally,” Timothy L. O’Brien, author of TrumpNation: The Art of Being the Donald, explains.
-Much like O’Brien, author of Trumponomics: Inside the America First Plan to Revive Our Economy Stephen Moore said that the president — although he has praised his books in the past — does not like to read, and prefers images, graphs, and charts.
+Much like O’Brien, Stephen Moore, the author of Trumponomics: Inside the America First Plan to Revive Our Economy, said that the president — although he has praised his books in the past — does not like to read, and prefers images, graphs, and charts.

 "Instead of actually cracking a new book, Mr. Trump watches his favorite authors defend his policies on television.
 He will call them if they say something that displeases him, and then follow up with a comment on Twitter," writes @katierogers. https://t.co/RAhQn4xpkB